alvo254/Rails/README.md

 File/Folder	Purpose

-bin/	Contains the rails script that starts your app and can contain other scripts you use to set up, update, deploy, or run your application. config/	Contains configuration for your application's routes, database, and more.
+config/	Contains configuration for your application's routes, database, and more.
 This is covered in more detail in Configuring Rails Applications. config.ru	Rack configuration for Rack-based servers used to start the application.
 For more information about Rack, see the Rack website. db/	Contains your current database schema, as well as the database migrations.